scipy-conference/scipy_proceedings/papers/john_zuhone/john_zuhone.rst

 where :math:`f \leq 1`.

 Before being received by the observer, a number of the photons, particularly on the softer end of the spectrum, are absorbed by foregrounds of hydrogen gas in the Milky Way Galaxy.
-The last operation that is applied in our implementation of the ``PHOX`` algorithm is to use a tabulated model for the absorption cross-section as a function of energy (examples include ``wabs``, ``phabs``, ``tbabs``, all included in ``XSPEC``) as an acceptance-rejection criterion for which photons will be retained in the final sample, e.g., which of them are actually received by the observer.
+The last operation that is applied in our implementation of the ``PHOX`` algorithm is to use a tabulated model for the absorption cross-section as a function of energy (examples include ``wabs`` [Morrison83]_, ``phabs`` [Balucinska-Church92]_, ``tbabs`` [Wilms00]_, all included in ``XSPEC``) as an acceptance-rejection criterion for which photons will be retained in the final sample, e.g., which of them are actually received by the observer.

 The advantage of the ``PHOX`` algorithm is that the two steps of generating the photons in the source frame and projecting them along a given line of sight are separated, so that the first step, which is the most computationally expensive, need only be done once for a given source, whereas the typically cheaper second step may be repeated many times for many different lines of sight, different instruments, and different exposure times.